Navigation : Previous | Next |

 Cadences, Degrees and Figuring

 An elementary tonal analysis tool is implemented in musical editors.
-It is
+It is based on the options provided in the Editor preferences

 :